Lori Sortino founded Essence Captured in October, 2006.

-Lori is an accomplished photographer, artist, and designer with experience in print media, landscape fine art photography, portrait photography, wedding photography, sports photography, and event photography.
+Lori is an accomplished, award winning photographer, artist, and designer with experience in print media, landscape fine art photography, portrait photography, wedding photography, sports photography, and event photography.
 She joined a photography club in high school and has been developing her skills ever since.
 She studied art and photography at California Polytechnic State University, San Luis Obispo and has a degree in Applied Art and Graphic Design.

 In addition to her work for clients and her freelance work, Lori photographs wild mustangs and creates fine art image prints.
 Her work is often on exhibit locally.

 Lori reminds us that we see with our heart.

 Essence Captured was the official photographer for Hunter/Jumper 'B' Shows and Schooling Shows at the Paso Robles Horse Park from 2019-2021.
 Essence Captured covers some of the Arena Polo events in Los Osos at the Central Coast Polo Club.
 In 2021 we were invited to cover the Combined Test and Horse Trials at the Fresno County Horse Park and the West Coast Connemara Show in Watsonville.
 We became the official photographer for the Sea Breeze Schooling Shows in Watsonville in 2022.